NJBeck/ManagedContainer/README.md

 # ManagedContainer

 A wrapper for vector where newly added objects are inserted into vacancies of previously erased objects.

+Also keeps reference counts of objects in the container, so elements can be used and "deleted" by users.

 * Insertion and deletion are constant time
+* Indices are stable so they can be safely stored/used by other structures

 ## Cloning